ibm-cloud-docs/DataTransferService/connect-dts-linux-centosrhel-7.md

 # Connecting to DTS Device in Linux for CentOS/RHEL 7
 {: #mount-dts-linux}

-To interact with an iSCSI LUN in Linux-based operating systems, users must connect to the LUN by entering a series of commands in the terminal.
+To interact with an iSCSI LUN in Linux-based operating systems, you must connect to the LUN by entering a series of commands in the terminal.
 The tool that is used to interact with an iSCSI LUN in a Linux-based OS is dependent upon the type and version of the OS that is installed on the device.

 ## Configuring connection in CentOS 7 and RHEL 7
 {: #configure-connection-linux}